MrBukLau/mp3tag-web-sources-scripts/README.md

 ```

 #### Q: How do I get a genre ID that is not listed in the web sources scripts?
 A: Some of the most common genre IDs are already accounted for in these web sources scripts.
 However, if there is a genre ID that is not listed in web sources scripts, you can add that genre ID in the .inc file by searching for the line that says `ITUNESGENREID` and following the same format as the other genre IDs.
 To find more genre IDs, you can click on this [link](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/Information/iTunes%20Genre%20IDs.csv).
+If you are using the link that I provided in the previous sentence, you should make sure that you are looking at category #34 because that category is the one that contains the genre IDs for music.

 #### Q: How do I get music metadata from a country of Apple Music or iTunes Store that is not available in this repository?
 A: You will have to go to the .src file and change the country code in it.
 To find country codes, you can click on this [link](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/Information/iTunes%20Country%20Codes%20and%20Storefront%20IDs.csv) or this [link](https://github.com/MrBukLau/mp3tag-web-sources-scripts/blob/main/Information/iTunes%20Country%20Codes.md).